Mongoid 7.3

 Boolean = Mongoid::Boolean

-Note that this aliases Mongoid::Boolean
+Note that this aliases Mongoid::Boolean to ::Boolean such that there

 is still only a single Boolean class: